Alex-gits/crwn-shop-react/README.md

 ## Hello, this is my React.js pet-project.
-Building it I learnt about workflow in React enviroment as well as some most popular React libraries.
+Building it I learned about workflow in React environment as well as some most popular React libraries.

 It was build with: